Skoda Octavia hatchback - Interior & comfort

 The interior has been given a technological overhaul

-The Octavia's interior has been completely revamped, with a new design that feels upmarket and modern.
+The Octavia's interior was completely revamped for the latest generation and again for its mid-life facelift, with a new design that feels upmarket and modern.
 Gone are the days when the Octavia felt basic compared with the equivalent Volkswagen Golf; in fact, some will prefer sitting in the Skoda to the VW.

 Perhaps that should be no surprise given that less than £2,000 now separates the closely related cars, but you also get more space in the bigger Octavia, which could be a winning factor if you have a family.